dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/t2-success-metrics.md

 * ex: we are the favorite team and we get a lunch voucher to get brunch with the prof

 ## Validation Plan
-*now comes the hard part, the validation plan. how do you get from goals to success metrics that are validated?*
+*now comes the hard part, the validation plan. how do you get from goals to success metrics that are validated? this can be user testing, performance metrics, a public demo, etc. if you feel stuck talk to us about it.*

 * ex: we use analytics to show that feature x is important
 * ex: we plan to demo our product to 50 people and observe and survey them to show that our product is impactful